FEMALE PELVIC MRI / DYNAMIC PELVIC FLOOR MRI

-Your healthcare provider has recommended you for a Pelvic MRI, which is a special type of magnetic resonance imaging (MRI) that creates detailed cross sectional images of the pelvic floor, a network of muscles that stretches between the pubic bone and spine and the abdominal organs it supports.
-Our team of sub-specialized physicians utilizes Pelvic MRI to evaluate various conditions such as:
+A Female Pelvic MRI is a specialized type of magnetic resonance imaging (MRI) that creates detailed, cross-sectional images of the pelvic floor, a network of muscles that stretches between the pubic bone, the spine and the abdominal organs it supports.
+Our team of sub-specialized radiologists utilizes Pelvic MRI to:

-- Provide information for surgical and treatment planning
+- Provide your referring physician with valuable information for surgical and treatment planning

-This exam does not use any radiation, but does involve:
+This exam does not use radiation but does involve:

-- A soft gel that acts as a contrast agent will be injected into the vagina.
+- A soft gel that acts as a contrast agent and will be injected into the vagina

-- An IV will be placed for an injection of the MRI contrast.
-If health professionals commonly have difficulty finding your veins when drawing blood, please let us know so extra time can be added to your appointment
+- An IV that will be used to inject Dotarem, an MRI contrast agent that will improve the quality of your images.
+(If health professionals commonly encounter difficulty finding your veins when drawing blood, please let us know so that extra time can be added to your appointment.)

-We encourage patients to utilize the IMI online registration option where you will be able to complete the MRI Screening Questionnaire and the MRI and Pregnancy form (if applicable).
-This will help speed up your registration process.
+To help speed up check-in and registration, we encourage you to take advantage of our online system, where you will complete the MRI Screening Questionnaire and the MRI and Pregnancy form (if applicable).

-We don’t anticipate a long wait time, however, we want to make any waiting time as pleasant as possible.
-Consider bringing your favorite magazine, book or music with headphones to help you pass the time.
+While we don’t anticipate a long wait, we do want to make any waiting time as pleasant as possible.
+Please consider bringing a magazine, book or music with headphones to help you pass the time.

-Please do not eat or drink anything four hours prior to your arrival.
+Please do not eat or drink anything for four hours before your arrival.

 Unless you are told otherwise, you may take your medications as usual.